mertirfanercan/mertirfanercan/README.md

 I'm using C# for building desktop applications for Microsoft Windows.

-I'm for backend development through with FastAPI.
+I'm using Python for backend development through with FastAPI.

 I'm using Go for MVC applications.